Chloe-333/9103-GROUPWORK/README.md

 2) mouseHover: The initial understanding of this function was retrived at https://p5js.org/reference/p5.Element/mouseOver/.
 To make the organism react to the mouse by first calculating the straight line from the cursor to the organism with Pythagorean theorem.
 If the distance is within 300px, the 'targetRepel' is mapped inversley.
 When the mouse is close enough to repel when the organism is in a relaxed state (i. e repelFactor is less than 0.1), the flinching motion is sharperned and spikes to +0.3 per frame.
 Once flinching motion is complete, repelFactor is eased with 'lerp()' with 5% blend factor.

+3) Dynamic FFT connection: Referred from https://p5js.org/reference/p5.sound/p5.FFT/, the method helped with connecting audio tracks dynamically to the FFT analyser using .connect(fft) inside playTrack(), so that the analyser updates correctly each time the background music switches between emotional states.

+4) Bass energy to visual mapping: Referred from https://p5js.org/reference/p5.FFT/getEnergy/, the method helped with mapping the bass energy output from fft.getEnergy("bass") to the organism's colour, saturation, and brightness inside drawOrganism(), creating a visible response to the music each frame.

+5) Audio-driven background gradient: Referred from https://p5js.org/reference/p5/map/, it helped with mapping the same bass energy value to the radial gradient radius inside drawEmotionBackground(), so the background expands and contracts in response to the music.

 ## Part 5: **External references**
 ### p5.js Reference